 The Alberta Child and Family Benefit was established in July 2020 when two other income support programs were combined into one.

-It is made up of the Alberta Child Benefit (ACB) and Alberta Family Employment Tax Credit (AFETC).
+It comprises the Alberta Child Benefit (ACB) and Alberta Family Employment Tax Credit (AFETC).

 The program is aimed at helping low-and middle-income families better support their children and reduce child poverty.